trr266/treat/README.md

 ### How do I create the output?

-Assuming that you have WRDS access, RStudio and make/Rtools installed, this should be relatively straight forward.
+Assuming that you have WRDS access, RStudio and make/Rtools installed, this should be relatively straightforward.

 1. Download, clone or fork the repository to your local computing environment.
 2. Before building everything you most likely need to install additional packages.
 This repository follows the established principle not to install any packages automatically.
 This is your computing environment.
 You decide what you want to install.
 See the code below for installing the packages.